metacpan/metacpan-cpan-extracted/distros/T/Test-Deep-JSON/README.md

     This parses the data as a JSON string, and compares the parsed object and _$expected_ by `Test::Deep` functionality.

-    Fails if the data cannot be parsed as a JSON.
+    Fails if the data cannot be parsed as a JSON string.

 # AUTHOR